codingforeveryone/READMEs/scope-and-hoisting.md

 printAlienName(); // logs Elliot
 ```
-Here when we use `name = "Elliot"` inside of the function we re-assign the global variable to `Elliot`.
-To avoid this all we need to do is the declare the variable inside `printPersonName()` like this:
+Here, when we use `name = "Elliot"` inside of the function, we re-assign the global variable to `Elliot`.
+To avoid this all we need to do is declare the variable inside `printPersonName()` like this:

 ```javascript
 var name = "Elliot";